PriyankaGachumala/20DaysofVanillaJS/README.md

 Emment- Emment is inbuilt in VS code but we have to add some settings to settings.json file.

 Day 1: I have created and validated a form with User defined functions.
-A small introductory project to get started.
-[Check out Form Validation](https://validations-form.netlify.app)
+A small introductory project to get started.[https://validations-form.netlify.app](https://validations-form.netlify.app)

 Day 2: Created an Online Movie Seat Booking application.
 Mainly worked on how to manipulate DOM.
-Used local storage to save movie name and selected seats by the user, so that on page reload the data will be retained.
-[Check out Movie ticket booking app](https://movieticketbooking-app.netlify.app)
+Used local storage to save movie name and selected seats by the user, so that on page reload the data will be retained. [https://movieticketbooking-app.netlify.app](https://movieticketbooking-app.netlify.app)